By Suman Sinha, MD, Chief of Pulmonary Medicine at CHRISTUS Trinity Clinic

 In any case, healthcare providers across the country struggle to effectively reach patients who meet complex lung cancer screening criteria.
 Since getting a lung cancer screening is the best way to catch lung cancer early, when it’s most treatable, healthcare stakeholders are invested in finding solutions.
 Providers are looking for ways to increase the response rate and improve lung cancer screening rates in order to generate the best possible outcomes for their patients.
 Targeted, HIPAA-compliant texting is one proposed tool that can improve the ability to scale patient outreach and engage targeted populations.

-Over three-fourths of patients with lung cancer are currently diagnosed in later stages when it’s harder to treat.
+Over three-fourths of patients with lung cancer is currently diagnosed in later stages when it’s harder to treat.

 Lung cancer is the leading cause of cancer death in adults in the United States, according to the American Cancer Society.
 Comparatively, other routine screenings boast much higher screening rates, including breast cancer, which hovers around 70 percent, on average.